COVID-19 and Adult ALL: Frequently Asked Questions

 Patients who achieve CR2 should be considered for allogeneic transplant expeditiously despite the pandemic.

-At the time of this review, no vaccine has been approved for SARS-CoV-2.
 In general, it is considered safe and appropriate for patients with ALL to receive vaccines, as long as they are not live, attenuated virus vaccines.
-Specific to SARS-CoV-2, data regarding the safety and efficacy of vaccines have not yet been released.
+Specific to SARS-CoV-2, data regarding the safety and efficacy of vaccines in immunocompromised patients have not yet been released.
 As a general statement we are likely to support people with ALL receiving a SARS-CoV-2 vaccine (non-live) although they may not mount an effective immune response, but await trial results.
-For more information, see the ASH FAQs on SARS-CoV-2 vaccines and immunocompromised patients.
+For more information about SARS-CoV-2 vaccines and immunocompromised patients, see the ASH FAQs on SARS-CoV-2 vaccines and immunocompromised patients.